spacewalkproject/spacewalk-wiki/HowToInstallProxy.md

 # Spacewalk Proxy Installation Instructions

-*These instructions are for Spacewalk Proxy 0.2 onwards*

 If you're looking for instructions for the Red Hat Satellite Proxy product see the [Red Hat Satellite documentation](https://access.redhat.com/documentation/en-us/red_hat_satellite/).

-For more information on what Spacewalk is or for developer information see [this page](proxy).
+For more information on what Spacewalk Proxy is see [[proxy]] page.

  * For Spacewalk proxy installation for Spacewalk 2.6 see [[HowToInstallProxy26]]
  * For Spacewalk proxy installation for Spacewalk 2.5 see [[HowToInstallProxy25]]
  * For Spacewalk proxy installation for Spacewalk 2.4 see [[HowToInstallProxy24]]
  * For Spacewalk proxy installation for Spacewalk 2.3 see [[HowToInstallProxy23]]

 ## Prerequisites

   * Around 6GB storage per distribution under /var/spool/squid (or wherever you want your Squid cache to be)
   * Outbound open ports 80, 443, 4545 (only if you want to enable monitoring) and 5269